Wise County Probate Attorney

 In Texas, the probate process is initiated when a loved one passes away.
 This process is defined as the transfer of estate and property ownership from the deceased to the beneficiaries.
-Keith Morris Attorney at Law has over a decade of experience helping families with various types of probate cases.
-You can learn more about the successful probate cases of Keith Morris Attorney at Law here.
+Keith Morris & Stacy Kelly, Attorneys at Law has over a decade of experience helping families with various types of probate cases.
+You can learn more about the successful probate cases of Keith Morris & Stacy Kelly, Attorneys at Law here.

-Keith Morris Attorney at Law offers a free over-the-phone consultation.
+Keith Morris & Stacy Kelly, Attorneys at Law offers a free over-the-phone consultation.
 To schedule an appointment, feel free to message the firm via the online contact form or via phone at (713) 636-5339.

 An Overview of the Probate Process